Stay safe, warm, and merry this holiday season

 Theme your Secret Santa

-When people are left to shop for coworkers, they always end up grabbing something at some box store that’s outdated and weirdly scented.
+When people are left to shop for coworkers, they always end up grabbing something at a box store that’s outdated and, for some inexplicable reason, weirdly scented.
 If you theme the gift giving affair, you simplify everyone’s shopping experience, and can even make it enjoyable.
 Some great theme ideas: recipe kits, dollar store extravaganza, board games.

 Make your own photo booth

-Holiday parties are a great opportunity for your team to bond and to celebrate their achievements.
-It’s also an opportunity to over-indulge.
+Holiday parties are a great opportunity for your team to bond and celebrate their achievements.
+It’s also an opportunity that many take to over-indulge in the mulled wine.
 As an employer, and as a friend, it is your duty to help your staff get home safe.
 Get your employees home for the holidays with a charter bus rental.
 Once you’ve mapped out a safety plan, it’s time to sit back and relax.
 Happy party planning!